AbirHasan2005/ClickyFlyBot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ### Note:
 This using **ClickyFly** API so there are some issues to get **ClickyFly** API Key.
 The owners will not give API so easily.
-So I put my own API on the repo.
-If you get you own API than you can replace with my API.
-But not recommanded.
 If you are looking for support group than join our [Telegram Group](https://t.me/linux_repo).

 ### Support Group:
 <a href="https://t.me/linux_repo"><img src="https://img.shields.io/badge/Telegram-Join%20Telegram%20Group-blue.svg?logo=telegram"></a>